Mark Chick: Enfranchisement Under The 1993 Act

 A Collective Claim

-Similarly, in a collective claim where a large number of people have to sign a notice, if there is an invalid notice vital impetus will be lost and the claim may take a long time to start going again.
-This is to say nothing of the possible expense and inconvenience of a court case investigating the notice if invalidity is not conceded.
+Similarly, in a collective claim where many people have to sign a notice, if there is an invalid notice vital impetus will be lost and the claim may take a long time to start going again.
+This is to say nothing of the possible cost and inconvenience of a court case investigating the notice if invalidity is not conceded.

 Likewise, without the benefit of specialist help, where difficulties have arisen, those qualifying may actually withdraw a perfectly good claim – leading to the position that they cannot bring a fresh claim for another year.

-For all of these reasons (amongst others) specialist help should always be sought.
+For these reasons (among others) specialist help should always be sought.
 As such you should always use a firm of legal or valuation advisors with a proven track record in this area, such as an ALEP member.

 For advice on this and other leasehold issues please contact Bishop & Sewell LLP on: